ahmedkhalidahi22/ahmedkhalidahi22/README.md

 ###

+<p align="left">I'm Ahmed Khalid a front-end/full-stack developer from Sudan, I spend most of my coding time building neat-looking interfaces using React & Next.js.
+  <br><br><be>
+  ⚬ 🔭 I'm working as a front-end engineer at Tutipay CO LTD
+  <br><be>
+  ⚬ 📚 I'm currently learning about Zustand and occasionally delving into React's new cool docs.
+  <br><be>
-<p align="left">I'm Ahmed Khalid a front-end/full-stack developer from Sudan, I spend most of my coding time building neat-looking interfaces using React & Next.js.<br><br>- 🔭 I'm working as a front-end engineer at Tutipay CO LTD <br>- 📚 I'm currently learning about Zustand and occasionally delving into React's new cool docs.<br>- ⚡ In my free time I work on my side projects. currently working on Room8ai, an AI-powered app that helps you find your next roommate.<br><br>- 🔭 You can check some of my projects at <a href="https://ahmedkhalid.vercel.app/" style="font-weight:500">ahmedkhalid.vercel.app</a> <br></p>
+  ⚬ ⚡ In my free time I work on my side projects. currently working on Room8ai, an AI-powered app that helps you find your next roommate.
+  <br><be>
+  ⚬ 🚀 You can check some of my projects at <a href="https://ahmedkhalid.vercel.app/" style="font-weight:500">ahmedkhalid.vercel.app</a> <br></p>

 ###